Chinese firm harvests social media posts, data of prominent Americans and military

 A U.S. official said it was “not a surprise” that a Chinese company was scraping information for strategic gain.
 Law enforcement and intelligence officials have been warning various agencies for years about digital hygiene, and Congress has also been reviewing social media best practices to minimize espionage risk from China in particular, the official said.

-Rep. Jim Himes (D-Conn.), a member of the House intelligence committee, said the present-day ubiquity of individual data is such a significant concern that it is now difficult, for example, to recruit and protect intelligence officers.
-But open source data is universally used for spying, he added.
+Rep. Jim Himes (D-Conn.), a member of the House Intelligence Committee, said the present-day ubiquity of individual data is such a significant concern that it is now difficult, for example, to recruit and protect intelligence officers.
+But open-source data is universally used for spying, he added.

 “If there’s a silver lining here, it’s we can do to China what they do to us,” Himes said.

-Facebook spokeswoman Liz Bourgeois said the company has banned Zhenhua from its platform and sent it a cease and desist letter.
+Facebook spokeswoman Liz Bourgeois said the company has banned Zhenhua from its platform and sent it a cease-and-desist letter.

 “Scraping public data, as this company appears to have done to a number of services including Facebook, is against our policies,” Bourgeois said.